 XDR.
 The latest in a long list of buzzwords with little objectivity to their definition.
-Coined by Palo Alto Networks back in 2018, Extended Detection and Response (XDR) has become the next evolution of Endpoint Detection and Response (EDR) with promises of combining signals from multiple sources to increase detection capabilities and decrease response time.
+Coined by Palo Alto Networks back in 2018, Extended Detection and Response (XDR) has become the next evolution of Endpoint Detection and Response (EDR) with promises of combining signals from multiple sources to increase advanced threat detection capabilities and decrease response time, for complete endpoint security.

 What is XDR?

 Forrester defines native XDR as “An XDR suite that integrates with other security tools from their portfolio for the collection of other forms of telemetry and execution of response actions related to that telemetry.”
 Analyst firm Gartner says XDR is “a Saas-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.”

 While the definitions are clear, the execution of Extended Detection and Response can bring about ambiguity.
 What alert sources are required?
 What does the manufacturer provide in their XDR solution set vs. ingest from other products?
 How is that data ingested?
 Aggregation vs. Correlation?
 These questions and more are all answered by the manufacturers building the platforms and define the value organizations will receive from “XDR”.